cristianjova/search-music/README.md

-# news-react
+# search-music

-News search engine using News API
+Search engine for artists and lyrics.

 ## Built With